sybrin-innovations/Sybrin.React-Native.SDK.Sample/README.md

 A React-Native project demonstrating how to implement the Sybrin iOS &amp; Android SDK's into a React-Native project using native bridges.

 ## Prerequisites
 The node_modules folder and ios/Pods folder have been omitted from the repo due to size constraints.
-Please run the following commans where relevant.
+Please run the following commands where relevant.

 ### For iOS and Android
 Run in the project root directory.